SciCompMod/memilio/cpp/models/abm/README.md

 sim.advance(mio::abm::TimePoint(0) + mio::abm::days(30));
 ```

-If we want to track things in the simulation, we need to setup a logger, for example to track all the TimePoints of each simulation step:
+If we want to track things in the simulation, we need to set up a logger, for example, to track all the TimePoints of each simulation step:

 ```cpp
 struct LogTimePoint : mio::LogAlways {